Table of Contents

 Booze

 First it was dope.
 For the first few years after I went down the rabbit hole in Kenya, smoking dope was delightful.
-I started good Kenyan bangi and jamming at the same time, with the guys in Once Upon a Tryp.
+I started smoking good Kenyan bangi and jamming at the same time, with the guys in Once Upon a Tryp.
 I'd played music before, but with Purcy and those guys I learned to jam, to improvise, to create something in the world of music.
 We were playing music I loved.
 In college, dope became my musical companion.
 I got stoned and listened to progressive/psychedelic rock: Spirit, ELP, Yes, Jefferson Airplane, Cream, Jimi Hendrix, Pink Floyd.
-The cultural divide of the day wasn't Beatles vs. Stones, it was Airplane vs. The Dead, and I was no deadhead.
+The cultural divide of the day wasn't Beatles vs. Stones, it was Airplane vs. The Dead, and I was no deadhead field hippie.

 Then I went back to booze.
 Despite my initial indiscretions I was enjoying booze in Kenya before I got turned on to pot.
 Booze was happy to take me back when daily dope smoking got me so addlepated I couldn't maintain a train of thought long enough to write a simple essay.
 Pot and other psychedelics were also making me feel alienated and paranoid.
 I got to feeling burned out on the whole idea of tripping and mind expansion.
 I turned to booze to calm me down and sweeten my life.
 My good friend and roommate Bob helped me out with that.
 I soon became a happy drinker.
-My addictive mindset took over.
+My drug-dependent mindset took over.
 When one group of recreational drugs became a problem I just found a different drug.
 Getting clean was never on the table.
 I didn't even consider going without drugs.
 Later in life I had occasional thoughts of cutting back but quickly forgot about them.
 I was one of those who are different, as they say in AA, who can't use drugs of any kind casually.
 Leela was behind that, and it was a brilliant long-term strategy: it worked.

 More is better.
 Or at least that how I acted through the five plus decades I drank.
 Not frat boy style, drinking until I puked.
 I did have some class.
 But I slowly drank a little bit more, bit by bit.
 If one beer's good, two's even better, eh?
 As long as I still felt good and wasn't having hangovers.
 Little did I know I had a special dispensation: Leela helped me along my way to full-blown drunkenness just in time to quit.
 She had a long term plan for me, and making drinking feel easy on me was part of it.
 For the climax of Leela's plan to work I had to surrender to her deeply.
 I had to give up safe, commonsense approaches that didn't work and follow crazy, counterintuitive guidance.
 I did, and Leela's left hand path worked perfectly.
 She saw through time to a successful finish and she led me there, step by step.
 It was exactly the right solution for me in particular, and Leela helped me prepare for it for decades, the solution to a problem that had ruined my life an uncountable number of times.
 She then delivered me to the cure at exactly the right moment of my life.
 Leela's plan relied on the conscious connection I had with her via muscle testing and body sensing.
 Those techniques had proven to be reliable.
 I used them to lose fifty pounds I needed to lose without going hungry or being miserable.
 They guided me out of a failed marriage to a new life I was loving.
 I was able to feel in my body what kinds of food and drink were right for me and what to avoid.
 I had developed deep trust and confidence in Leela's guidance.
 That made it possible for me to surrender.